ker0olos/fable/README.md

 alternative.
 Like Mudae, you can pull anime characters.
 Unlike Mudae, there are no premiums and no pay-to-win bullshit.

-There's a intuitive system to manage and customize the characters in your servers, like adding extensions to chrome and installing apps on your phone, you can install community-made packs that are full of new characters with a single command.
+There's an intuitive system to manage and customize the characters in your servers, like adding extensions to chrome and installing apps on your phone, you can install community-made packs that are full of new characters with a single command.